demisto/content/Packs/MicrosoftManagementActivity/Integrations/MicrosoftManagementActivity/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### ms-management-activity-start-subscription
 ***
-Starts a subscription to a given content type
+Starts a subscription to a given content type.

 ##### Base Command